SideProjectGuys/invite-manager-bot/docs/getting-started/faq.md

 `!config leaveMessage {memberName} **left**; Invited by **{inviterName}**`.

 There are many placeholders available.
-You can see the full list on the "Custom Messages" page.
+You can see the full list on the "[Custom Messages](modules/invites/custom-messages.md?id=placeholders)" page.

-{% page-ref page="../invites/custom-messages/" %}

 ## What are "Ranks" and how can I use them?